bobbyd01001/VoIP-Deployment/README.md

 once complete you will have a custom VoIP server.
 Once installation is complete open your web browser to http://serverip this will complete the post setup of FreePBX.

+also will install Webmin server management console for server management via web browser